-Matthew gives us a parenthetical note by recording "while Pilate was sitting on his judge's seat, his wife sent him this message, 'don't have anything to do with that innocent man for I have suffered a great deal today in a dream because of him."
+Matthew gives us a parenthetical note by recording "while Pilate was sitting on his judge's seat, his wife sent him this message, 'don't have anything to do with that innocent man for I have suffered a great deal today in a dream because of him.'"
 (Matthew 26:19) So Pilate made the decision, the initial decision to release him.
 As the Jews saw that decision unfolding and their plot being foiled, John the apostle recorded their response.
 "From then on, Pilate tried to set Jesus free, but the Jews kept shouting, 'If you let this man go, you are no friend of Caesar's.
-Anyone who claims to be a king opposes Caesar."
+Anyone who claims to be a king opposes Caesar.'"
 (John 19:12) BAM!
 Do you know what that was?
+That was the sound of the door slamming on Jesus.
 That was the sound of the deciding blow.